Inference and Visualization of Community Structure in Attributed Hypergraphs Using Mixed-Membership Stochastic Block

 \section{Introduction}

 A complex system is often represented as a network composed of nodes and pairwise interactions between the nodes.
-Various mathematical and computational methods have been developed to investigate the structure and dynamics of networks \cite{boccaletti2006, barrat2008, latora2017, newman2018}.
-Conventional modeling using dyadic networks (i.e., conventional networks, in which each edge connects a pair of nodes), however, may not accurately encode higher-order interactions among nodes (i.e., interactions among three or more nodes).
-In fact, higher-order interactions among nodes are not uncommon in real-world complex systems.
-Examples include group conversations in social contact networks \cite{stehle2011, mastrandrea2015}, co-authoring in collaboration networks \cite{newman2001, patania2017}, joint purchase of products in co-purchasing networks \cite{amburg2020}, and many more \cite{battiston2020}.
+Various mathematical and computational methods have been developed to investigate the structure and dynamics of networks \cite{boccaletti2006, newman2018}.
+Conventional modeling using dyadic networks, in which each edge connects a pair of nodes, however, may not accurately encode higher-order interactions among nodes (i.e., interactions among three or more nodes) in real-world complex systems.
+Examples of such higher-order interactions include group conversations in social networks \cite{stehle2011, mastrandrea2015}, co-authoring in collaboration networks \cite{newman2001, patania2017}, and many more \cite{battiston2020}.
 Such complex systems can be represented as hypergraphs composed of nodes and hyperedges, where a hyperedge represents interaction among two or more nodes.
-In recent years, there has been notable progress in the development of measurements, dynamical process models, and theories for hypergraphs \cite{torres2021, bianconi2021, battiston2021, majhi2022, bick2023, boccaletti2023}.
-This progress has uncovered that higher-order interactions among nodes are associated with structural properties, phenomena, and collective behaviors that cannot be adequately described by pairwise interactions alone (e.g., \cite{alvarezrodriguez2021, lotito2022, nakajima2023richclub, marta2023}).
+In recent years, there has been notable progress in the development of measurements, dynamical process models, and theories for hypergraphs \cite{battiston2020}.

-Community detection is a fundamental task that aims to describe the structure of a network by dividing the nodes into communities (i.e., sets of nodes such that each set of nodes is densely inter-connected) \cite{newman2002, fortunato2016, fortunato2022}.
-Numerous approaches for this task have been developed for dyadic networks \cite{fortunato2010, fortunato2016}.
-These methods have been extended to the case of hypergraphs \cite{zhou2006, kim2017, chien2018, carletti2021, eriksson2021, chodrow2021, lotito2023, zhen2023, contisciani2022, ruggeri2023}.
-While communities are usually defined as disjoint sets of nodes, overlapping communities reflect that each node may belong to multiple communities in practice \cite{palla2005}.
-For example, an individual may belong to multiple communities via heterogeneous interactions with colleagues, friends, and neighbors in social networks \cite{airoldi2008}.
+Community detection is a fundamental task that aims to describe the structure of a network by dividing the nodes into communities (i.e., sets of nodes such that each set of nodes is densely inter-connected).
+In fact, community structure has been observed in empirical networks across various domains \cite{newman2002, fortunato2016}.
+In social networks, for example, analyses of community structure revealed the organization of divisions in a research institution \cite{girvan2002} and the linguistic split of the Belgian population in mobile phone communications \cite{blondel2008}.
+Higher-order interactions among nodes can complicate the definition and detection of community structure in a network, which motivates the development of computational methods for efficiently detecting high-quality communities \cite{kaminski2019, ruggeri2023}.